Family of David Cameron: Alexander Geddes

-Blairmore House, the birthplace of Ian Cameron, was built by his great-grandfather, Alexander Geddes, who had made a fortune trading grain in Chicago and returned to Scotland in the 1880s.
+Blairmore House, was built by his great-grandfather, Alexander Geddes (1843–1902), who had made a fortune trading grain in Chicago and returned to Scotland in the 1880s.

-Aristocratic connections
+Aristocratic and Royal connections

 A descendant, via a cadet branch, of the 13th Lochiel, Chief of Clan Cameron, David Cameron was raised to the peerage as a Life Baron by King Charles III in 2023, but holds no hereditary titles.
 However, he has several distant familial connections to the British nobility.

-Cameron descends from King William IV and his mistress Dorothea Jordan through their illegitimate daughter Lady Elizabeth FitzClarence to the fifth-female-generation Enid Agnes Maud Levita.
+Cameron descends from King William IV and his mistress Dorothea Jordan, through their illegitimate daughter Lady Elizabeth FitzClarence to the fifth-female-generation Enid Agnes Maud Levita.
+Therefore, through his descent from William IV's father, George III, Cameron is sixth cousin once removed to King Charles III.
 His father's maternal grandmother, Stephanie Levita (née Cooper), daughter of Sir Alfred Cooper and Lady Agnes Duff (sister of Alexander Duff, 1st Duke of Fife) was a sister of Duff Cooper, 1st Viscount Norwich, the Conservative statesman and author.
 His paternal grandmother, Enid Levita, who married secondly in 1961 the Hon.
 Robert Watson (younger son of the 1st Baron Manton), was the daughter of Arthur Levita and niece of Sir Cecil Levita, chairman of London County Council in 1928.
 Through Lord Manton's family, Cameron is also a kinsman of the 3rd Baron Hesketh, Conservative Lords Chief Whip 1991–93.
 Cameron's maternal grandfather was Sir William Mount, 2nd Baronet, a British Army officer and High Sheriff of Berkshire, and Cameron's maternal great-grandfather was Sir William Mount, 1st Baronet, Conservative MP for Newbury 1910–1922.
-Lady Ida Feilding, Cameron's great-great grandmother, was the third daughter of William Feilding, 7th Earl of Denbigh, a courtier and Gentleman of the Bedchamber.
+Lady Ida Feilding, Cameron's great-great-grandmother, was the third daughter of William Feilding, 7th Earl of Denbigh, a courtier and Gentleman of the Bedchamber.

-Through his descent from George III, Cameron is sixth cousin once removed to King Charles III.